|

 Inönü-Wigner contraction of the Poincaré algebra in the

 low-velocity limit.
-For a set of particles with an average mass and velocity
+For a set of particles with an average mass

 ,